jacobwang7/CS2-Problem-Set-2/README.md

 Make sure you did it right by compiling and running your code, as described in Part 1.

 ### Part 3 (2 points)
 Java's `System` package has utilities for reading in input and printing out output (I/O).
 You have seen `System.out.println` which prints to standard out (i.e., the screen) whatever you give it as an argument.
-There's also a handy function named `format` in `System.out` which supports formatted output and does not include a new line at the end by default.
+There's also a method named `format` in `System.out` which supports formatted output and does not include a new line at the end by default.
 For example, the call

    ```java
    System.out.format("The city of %s is amazing!", "Boston");